 In this article, we’ve identified the seven cheapest dedicated server hosting plans, and what they’re best for.

 What’s immediately clear is that, with dedicated server hosting, you really can ‘have your cake and eat it’.
-The 1&1 IONOS A8i HDD and Bluehost Standard plans – top of the class for price – have the features, storage and support to make them two of the best value options, too.
+The Bluehost Standard plan – top of the class for price – has the features, storage and support to make it one of the best value options, too.

 What are cheaper alternatives to dedicated hosting?

 Dedicated hosting is, on average, the most expensive form of web hosting.
 VPS is the next cheapest option.
 If your website is big enough to need dedicated hosting, though, we don’t recommend you go with anything less – it’ll cause you a lot more hassle in the long run!